-Since its founding, Afilias is focused on delivering secure, stable and reliable registry services.
+Since its founding, Afilias has focused on delivering secure, stable and reliable registry services.
 Several essential management and staff who designed and launched the Afilias registry in 2001 and expanded the number of TLDs supported, all while maintaining strict service levels over the past decade, are still in place today.
-This experiential continuity will endure for the implementation and on-going maintenance of this TLD.
+This experiential continuity will endure for the implementation and ongoing maintenance of this gTLD.
 Afilias operates in a matrix structure, which allows its staff to be allocated to various critical functions in both a dedicated and a shared manner.
-With a team of specialists and generalists, the Afilias project management methodology allows efficient and effective use of our staff in a focused way.
-Virtually all Afilias resource are involved in the registration lifecycle of domains.
+With a team of specialists and generalists, the project management methodology allows efficient and effective use of staff to focus on all aspects of the registration lifecycle.

-There are a few areas where registry staff devote resources to registration lifecycle issues: a.
-Supporting Registrar Transfer Disputes.
-The registry operator will have a compliance staffer handle these disputes as they arise; they are very rare in the existing gTLDs. b.
-Afilias has its development and quality assurance departments on hand to modify the grace period functionality as needed, if ICANN issues new Consensus Policies or the RFCs change.
+Public Interest Registry Chinese 4 Character IDN (ZH4) new gTLD Application 27.
+Registration Life Cycle (Cont.)

+Afilias has its development and quality assurance departments on hand to modify the grace period functionality as needed, if ICANN issues new consensus policies or the RFCs change.
 Afilias has more than 30 staff members in these departments.